 Partnering with Public Schools

-Harvard’s Project Teach program seeks to develop a college-going identity among all Cambridge Public School 7th graders and Boston Public School 7th graders who attend a school in Allston-Brighton.
+Harvard’s Project Teach program seeks to develop a college-going identity among all Cambridge Public Schools seventh-graders and Boston Public Schools seventh-graders who attend a school in Allston-Brighton.
 By working with teachers, students, and families, Project Teach demonstrates that college can be an affordable, accessible, and attainable opportunity.
-A cornerstone of the program includes an on-campus Harvard visit where students participate in a program tailored to their individual academic interests.
+A cornerstone of the program is a Harvard campus visit in which students participate in a program tailored to their individual academic interests.

-Co-developed by the Cambridge Public Schools (CPS) Science Department and the John A. Paulson School of Engineering and Applied Sciences at Harvard University, this program benefits all 8th grade student in CPS.
-Students develop a science project culminating in a spring showcase on campus for CPS, families, and Harvard faculty and staff.
+Codeveloped by the Cambridge Public Schools (CPS) Science Department and Harvard's John A. Paulson School of Engineering and Applied Sciences at Harvard University, this program benefits all eighth-grade students in CPS.
+Students develop a science project, and the program culminates in a spring showcase on Harvard's campus for CPS, families, and Harvard faculty and staff.

-Cambridge Rindge and Latin School's (CRLS) marine biology students can apply to be placed in Harvard research labs as an intern.
+Cambridge Rindge & Latin School (CRLS) marine biology students can apply to be placed in Harvard research labs as interns.
 The program, which was co-developed by CRLS biology teacher Paul McGuinness and Peter Girguis, a professor in the Department of Organismic and Evolutionary Biology at Harvard, allows students to be trained and mentored by Harvard faculty and graduate students.
 The program has also included science career exploration opportunities for nearly 800 CRLS students.

 Professional Development for local educators

-Scratch is a programming language that makes it easy to create interactive art, stories, simulations, and games, and share those creations online.
-ScratchEd and ScratchEd Meetups were designed by a team at the Harvard Graduate School of Education, led by Assistant Professor Karen Brennan, and have now spread to various locations across the United States.
+Scratch is a programming language that makes it easy to create interactive art, stories, simulations, and games—and to share those creations online.
+ScratchEd and ScratchEd Meetups were designed by a team at the Harvard Graduate School of Education, led by Associate Professor Karen Brennan, and have now spread to various locations across the United States.
 Harvard's Public School Partnerships team convenes meetups throughout the year to support Scratch educators.